-The 20th of March marks International Day of Happiness.
-Therefore, this month we thought we’d talk about happiness.
+The 20th of March each year marks International Day of Happiness.
+Therefore, we thought it worth talking a little about happiness.

 What is happiness?